buddhaman/AnymaEngine/Readme.md

 - Make creature respond to sensor in a simple way.

 #### Done
+- Create window struct for platform handling.
+- Render a creature.
+- Implement scrolling.
+- Move the 2D camera with WASD.
 - Move the 2D camera with the mouse.
 - Handle user input.
 - Make a 2D camera.